new-guy/screeps-os/README.md

 ### Post RCL4 - More mining improvements <--------------- current

-- Delete all mining routes every N ticks - gotta keep them fresh
-- Ensure that we are regularly refreshing scouting info
-- Ensure that we are regularly refreshing colony room info
-- Make sure that the scouting manager considers the range from secondaryRoom as well

 - Print out the mining route's name next to the storage that it's delivering to, and the storage room next to the source